Systematic Analysis of Experiment Precision Measures and Methods for Experiments Comparison: Introduction

 \subsection{Research Questions}

-In this paper, we answer the following research questions. \begin{enumerate}[label=R\arabic*] \item \emph{Experiment precision measures}: Are the GSD, SOS hypothesis, and Li2020 based experiment precision measures ($g$, $a$, and $\ell$, respectively) properly reflecting experiment precision?
-Are the measures able to capture user rating uncertainty and bias in a challenging crowdsourcing setting? \item \emph{Experiment comparison methods}: What are proper methods to compare precision of two subjective experiments? \item \emph{Sensitivity of experiment precision comparison methods}: How are the experiment comparison methods behaving in different scenarios, taking into account a crowdsourcing setting with user uncertainty and user bias? \item \emph{Real-world application:} To what extent do various experiment precision measures produce the same verdict (e.g., both experiments are labelled as equally precise) for real-world subjective experiments?
+In this paper, we answer the following research questions. \begin{enumerate}[label=R\arabic*] \item \emph{Experiment precision measures}: Are the $g$, $a$, and $\ell$ experiment precision measures properly reflecting experiment precision?
+Are the measures able to capture user rating uncertainty and bias in a challenging crowdsourcing setting? \item \emph{Experiment comparison methods}: What are proper methods to compare the precision of two subjective experiments? \item \emph{Sensitivity of experiment precision comparison methods}: How are the experiment comparison methods behaving in different scenarios, taking into account a crowdsourcing setting with user uncertainty and user bias? \item \emph{Real-world application:} To what extent do various experiment precision measures produce the same verdict (e.g., both experiments are labelled as equally precise) for real-world subjective experiments?
 Are measure indications in line with expert intuition and domain knowledge regarding these real-world experiments? \end{enumerate}

 To answer research questions R1 to R3, the true user rating distribution for a single stimulus (e.g., a video) of a subject participating in a subjective experiment is required.
 In a subjective experiment, participants (a.k.a. subjects) provide a single numerical score (usually between 1 and 5; cf. clause 7.1.1 of ITU-T Rec.
 P.913~\cite{P913_2021}).
 There exist theories linking multiple such scores (a.k.a. responses) to an underlying user rating distribution (a.k.a. response distribution).
 For example, the work of Janowski and Pinson \cite{Janowski2015} introduces the concept of user bias (a.k.a. subject bias).
 They show that it is possible to extract from the subjective responses which subjects (and by how much) are systematically shifted in their responses, when compared to the average opinion of all other subjects.
 Building on top of this and similar works, we decide to perform a simulation study that assumes a certain user rating distribution generating model.
 In particular, we use a model taking into account subject bias and user rating diversity (which we also refer to as user rating uncertainty or response uncertainty).
 Thanks to this simulation study, we are able to systematically analyse how various experiment precision measures (and related experiment comparison methods) perform when we change subject bias and response uncertainty.